•

 All authors submitting to this journal are expected to adhere to accepted standards for plagiarism, honesty, and ethics.
 Authors are solely responsible for the content of their work.

 If a determination is made that a submission contains plagiarized content at any point during the review process, it will be rejected.
-If a paper is found to have plagiarized content after publication, it will be retracted and removed from the TLCSD website.
-Determining the nature and extent of the plagiarism, a report may be made to the Board of Ethics.
+If a paper is found to have plagiarized content after publication, it will be retracted and removed from the TLCSD website with notation as to the reason for removal.
 Any determination of plagiarism is made by the Editor in consultation with the Assigned Editor.
 A paper that is rejected due to having plagiarized content can be reworked and resubmitted following a remediation process ONLY at the discretion of the Editor and the Assistant Editor for the paper in question.

 Who Can Submit?